Skip to main content

 When to reach out

-As healthcare providers, we need to apply our knowledge to ensure the provider workforce is better supported to prevent burnout.
+As healthcare providers and industry leaders, we need to apply our knowledge to ensure the provider workforce is better supported to prevent burnout.
 While stress is a part of life, it shouldn’t take over your life.
-Let’s stop glorifying burnout and start normalizing rest, boundaries, and asking for what we need.
+Let’s stop glorifying burnout and start normalizing rest, boundaries and asking for what we need.

 Next article